vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

 ```

 ## Build the app for production
-To build the app without the hotreloade:
+To build the app without the hotreloader:
 ```
 npm run build [ -- ios || android]
 npm run prepare -- ios
 npm run prepare -- android
 ```

-This will switch your config.xml file to production mode, build the app bundle to `/www` using Webpack, and run `cordova build` for you.
+This will switch your config.xml file to production mode, build the app bundle to `www` using Webpack, and run `cordova build` for you.

-Then you can run Cordova / PhoneGap like `phonegap serve`, or `cordova run ios`, etc.
+Then you can run Cordova / PhoneGap like `phonegap serve` or `cordova run ios`